The heritage and tradition of Scottish Regiments

 From its formation 1st Battalion Queen's Own Highlanders has served all over the world.
 Its operational duty has included the Brunei revolt in 1962, the confrontation campaign in Borneo, patrolling the Hong Kong border, the rehabilitation of the Falklands Islands and the Gulf War and many tours of Northern Ireland.
 Other services abroad included Germany and Berlin, Sharjah, Belize, with regular training exercises in Canada and the USA.

-Under the 1980s programme of Defence cuts, Queen's Own Highlanders were amalgamated on 17 September, 1994, with the Gordon Highlanders to form The Highlanders (Seaforth, Gordons and Camerons).
+Under the 1980s programme of Defence cuts, Queen's Own Highlanders were amalgamated with the Gordon Highlanders to form The Highlanders (Seaforth, Gordons and Camerons).
+They them amalgamated further in 2006 to become The Highlanders, 4th Battalion The Royal Regiment of Scotland (4 SCOTS).

 In 1798 the Gordons were numbered the 92nd.
 The Sphinx emblem was awarded for services against the French armies in Egypt in 1801 and the Tiger emblem in 1807 in recognition of the 75th's service in India.
 Further honours were earned in the Peninsular War and in 1815, the 92nd fought at Quatre Bras and Waterloo, taking part in the famous 'Scotland for Ever' charge with the Scots Greys.

-Service further afield then brought honours in India and Afghanistan and, following amalgamation with the 75th in 1881, the Gordons earned further fame for their victory at the Dargai Heights , where two of the Regiment's 19 Victoria Crosses were won' later six VC's were won during the Boer War.
+Service further afield then brought honours in India and Afghanistan and, following amalgamation with the 75th in 1881, the Gordons earned further fame for their victory at the Dargai Heights, where two of the Regiment's 19 Victoria Crosses were won.
+Six Victoria Crosses were later won during the Boer War.

 In the twentieth century, Gordon battalions have fought with distinction and great sacrifice through the two World Wars and have since been involved in operations throughout the world in Malaya, Cyprus, Borneo and Northern Ireland and service in Germany, Singapore and Berlin.

-Under the 1980s programme of Defence cuts, The Gordon Highlanders were amalgamated on 17 September 1994 with the Queen's Own Highlanders to form The Highlanders (Seaforth, Gordons and Camerons).
+Under the 1980s programme of Defence cuts, The Gordon Highlanders were amalgamated with the Queen's Own Highlanders to form The Highlanders (Seaforth, Gordons and Camerons) and now make up The Highlanders, 4th Battalion The Royal Regiment of Scotland (4 SCOTS).

-The Argyllshire Highlanders, or 91st, were raised on the 10th February 1794.
-Five years after the raising of the 91st another Highland Corps came into being, this was the 93rd Sutherland Highlanders.
+The Argyllshire Highlanders (91st) were raised on the 10th February 1794 five years after the raising of the 91st, another Highland Corps, came into being.
+This was the 93rd Sutherland Highlanders.

 For the next eighty years both Regiments fought with distinction all over the world.
 The 91st served in South Africa and in the Peninsula against Napoleon, during the course of which nine battle honours were gained.